The Likelihood to Buy score is the result of the sum of all the activities of the person within the last 90 days, factored with a decay.

 This means the configuration of the model essentially includes

-How to read the feature evaluation graph?
+How to read the Insights graph?

 The Lift is the ratio between the conversion rate of people who did the event to the overall average conversion rate of the training dataset.
 The higher, the more the event is correlated to conversion.
 However, this depends on statistical significance.
 The graph is separated into 4 sections: